varada-angadi/cybersecurity-nmap-task1/README.md

 inet 10.0.2.15  netmask 255.255.255.0 <br/>
 From this, we determined 10.0.2.0/24, which includes all addresses from 10.0.2.1 to 10.0.2.254

-2. Performed a TCP SYN scan on the subnet using Nmap:
+2. Performed a TCP SYN scan on the subnet using Nmap: <br/>
-$ sudo nmap -sS 10.0.2.0/24 <br/>
+$ nmap -sS 10.0.2.0/24 <br/>
--sS is a stealthy SYN scan that identifies live hosts and open ports
+- sS is a stealthy SYN scan that identifies live hosts and open ports

-3. Target machine identified:
+3. Target machine identified: <br/>
 Target machine Metasploitable 2 was identified at 10.0.2.4 <br/>
 Nmap reported which ports were open helps for next reconnaissance steps

-4. Saved Output:
+4. Saved Output: <br/>
 $ sudo nmap -sS -sV 10.0.2.4 -oN scan_results.txt <br/>
 This file is included in the repository for review

-5. To gather extra information, I ran Nmap default NSE scripts:
+5. To gather extra information, I ran Nmap default NSE scripts: <br/>
-$ sudo nmap -sS -sV --script=default 10.0.2.4
+$ sudo nmap -sS -sV --script=default 10.0.2.4 <br/>
-- FTP allows anonymous login
+- FTP allows anonymous login <br/>
-- Samba exposes OS info and security mode
+- Samba exposes OS info and security mode <br/>
-- HTTP server headers detected
+- HTTP server headers detected <br/>
-Full NSE output is saved in scan_full_nse.txt for reference.
+Full NSE output is saved in scan_full_nse.txt for reference

-6. Packet Capture & Wireshark Analysis
+6. Packet Capture & Wireshark Analysis <br/>
-$ sudo tcpdump -i eth0 -w packet_capture.pcap
+$ sudo tcpdump -i eth0 -w packet_capture.pcap <br/>
-Analysis with Wireshark, Opened the capture and follow TCP streams for services like FTP.
+Analysis with Wireshark, Opened the capture and follow TCP streams for services like FTP <br/>

+Observations: <br/>
+Credentials are sent in plain text → easy for an attacker to sniff <br/>
+Commands like SYST and STAT reveal system type and server status <br/>
+Confirms that FTP service is live and accessible from the network <br/>

+Security Implication: <br/>
+FTP without encryption exposes sensitive information <br/>
+Real networks should use SFTP or FTPS to protect credentials <br/>

 ## Some of the important findings
 | Port | Service | Notes |